TimDTTP/LearningCPP/leetcode/countSubIslands/README.md

         - continue to next island
     - At the end if flag is still true, increment counter
 - For every island increment count

+## Problems
+- BFS not recognizing land; 1
+- Memory limit exceeded

+## Revised Approach v1.1
+- Instead of storing all coordinates in a matrix, we implement sub-island check for each island during BFS

+Reasoning:
+This should provide significant improvement as this eliminates a large matrix;
+vector<vector<pair<int>>>.
+This comes at the cost of losing modularity of having separated island coordinates and sub-island checking function.
+A feasible exchange due to lack of necessity for island coordinates.